 Storing your Starter

 I only bake once a week so I store it in the fridge.
+See timeline below.
 If you have lots of started left after mixing the dough you should remove most of the extra and put in a discard jar.
 I used this for pancakes or muffins or other baking.
 There are lots of discard recipes.
 If I do the 1:1 mix and only bake one loaf I generally do not have much left over.

 If you plan to bake twice a week I would still keep in the fridge and just pull out the morning you want to feed.
 You can leave out on counter, but you have to feed daily.
 If you feed daily you must either bake or discard daily as well.